tadesouaiaia/bridgePRS-website/docs/quikstart_result.md

 # Interpreting results

-The easyrun command used in the previous step runs the entire bridgePRS multi-ancestry pipeline and produces output in the following five subdirectories:
+The pipeline command used in the previous step runs the entire bridgePRS multi-ancestry pipeline and produces output in the following five subdirectories:

 1. `prs-single_AFR/quantify:` Weights, predictions, and performance metrics.